-Social Hosting is when parents knowingly or unknowingly provide alcohol at their home to individuals who are underage.
+Social Hosting is when parents knowingly or unknowingly provide alcohol or marijuana at their home to individuals who are underage.
 This is the most common way that young people access alcohol and is illegal.
 If you’re hosting a teen party at your own home, or your teen is attending a party at someone else’s home, check out the following tips to make sure the event is safe, supervised, and substance-free.

 Suggestions for Parents if a teen party is hosted at your residence: